 tank and asked the sergeant if he would do them a favor a blow a

-hole thru the door of the bank, he said sure why not.
+hole through the door of the bank, he said sure why not.
 So he turned

-the turret around and blew a hole thru the door, wall and back wall
+the turret around and blew a hole through the door, wall and back wall

 of the bank he said the round went skipping across the water.
 After